towersvault/shinpokered/README.md

   - In the case of a 'mon with 4 regular field moves:
     - The slotted temporary move cannot be menu-selected
 	- The slotted temporary move, if it's a HM move, can be used via quick-key
+  - Teaching a TM as a field move will not consume the TM

 #Graphics